Brand/Manufacturer of axe head: Unknown

-As an avid axe user myself, I build axes to be working tools using simple and unpretentious craftsmanship.
+I build axes to be working tools using simple and unpretentious craftsmanship.
 I do not and will not pander to market forces, so trendy gimmicks and frivolous design features are avoided entirely.
-I strive to give every axe a blade geometry that performs extremely well but is also easy to maintain.
-In addition, having had my hands injured by axes with poorly designed handles, extreme attention is paid to comfort and ergonomics.
+Having had my hands injured by axes with poorly designed handles, extreme attention is paid to comfort and ergonomics.
 Most handles are scraped or lightly rasped rather than sanded smooth, because some texture is essential for maintaining positive control and avoiding grip fatigue.
 Whether made from logs I split myself or commercially prepared lumber, the grain of every axe handle is carefully assessed to run as true as possible in all directions (unless otherwise noted).

 Because every axe is given thorough real world testing to ensure performance and durability, your axe will probably arrive with minor smudges and scuffs.
 The photos and video will depict this.
 Every axe is finished with several coats of pure raw linseed oil.

 A well-fitted, modest handmade leather sheath protected with mink oil is included.